 If you want to pay with plastic, but don’t want a debit or credit card, a prepaid bank card might be the right option.
-There are lots of different cards out there, and they can be particularly useful for young people and holidaymakers.
+There are many different cards out there, and they can be particularly useful for young people and holidaymakers.

 - What are prepaid cards?